 CSCI 1800 - Visual Programming I: An introduction to all aspects of the programming and problem-solving process and the elements of good programming style.
 Visual Basic will be used as a vehicle for introducing these concepts.
 Laboratory use of the computer in designing, implementing, debugging, and executing programs is an integral part of the course.

-CSCI 3700 - Management Information Systems: This course integrates topics of management and organizational theory, information and communication theory, and systems theory relevant to managing an organization’s information resources.
+CSCI 3700 - Enabling Business with Information Systems: This course integrates topics of management and organizational theory, information and communication theory, and systems theory relevant to managing an organization’s information resources.
 It focuses on computer and database concepts related to the design, analysis, operation, and control of information systems that aid management decision-making.

 CSCI 3720 - Funamentals of Business Information Systems: This course presents an overview of information systems in a modern organization.
 The strategic value of business computing and the underlying concepts needed to understand and guide system implementation are examined.